HelenReis/documentation-release-notes-scraper/README.md

 # Release notes scraper

-This repository was created as an API to scrape new release notes from official framework websites, e.g.: Fast API.
+This repository was created as an API to scrape new release notes from official framework websites, e.g.: FastAPI.
 This API is expected to have a structure that can evolve for scraping many other framework websites, in order to send these notes to a blog.

 ![Badge em Desenvolvimento](http://img.shields.io/static/v1?label=STATUS&message=IN%20DEVELOPMENT&color=GREEN&style=for-the-badge)